Happy New Year! To celebrate, here's a chocolate honey cake recipe to add to your ever-growing chocolate cake collection.Jump to Recipe

-If you have two 10-inch round cake pans, I recommend clicking over to Fine Cooking and using the recipe on their website.
-My issue was I only own 6,8 and 9-inch round pans, so rather than make the whole recipe and bake some of the excess batter in cupcake cups, I scaled the recipe down to fit two 9×2 inch cake pans.
+The original recipe was designed for two 10-inch round cake pans.
+My issue was I only own 6,8 and 9-inch round pans, so rather than make the whole recipe and bake some of the excess batter in cupcake cups, I scaled the recipe down to fit two 9x2 inch cake pans.
 It worked perfectly and we still had a pretty large cake.
-In the future, I might cut Fine Cooking’s original 10-inch chocolate honey cake in half and bake it at a lower temperature in a 9-inch round springform pan or maybe even make a half batch in a loaf form, then split and ice with ganache.
-Either way, I’m already looking forward to making this one again and we haven’t even finished it.
+In the future, I might cut Fine Cooking’s original 10-inch version in half and bake it at a lower temperature in smaller pans or maybe even make a half batch in a loaf form, then split and ice with ganache.
+Either way, I'm already looking forward to making this one again and we haven't even finished it.

 Chocolate Honey Cake

 - ½ cup natural unsweetened cocoa powder (40 grams)

 - ⅓ cup Dutch-processed cocoa powder (33 grams)